conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 ### User Need

-> *"I need to 'find a movie that matches my interests and schedule'."*
+> *I need to 'find a movie that matches my interests and schedule'.*

----

-## Step 2: Identify the Capabilities Required

-To meet this user need, we ask: **"What capabilities does the system need to provide?"**
+To meet this user need, we ask: **What capabilities does the system need to provide?**

 ### Capabilities Identified